ydernov/typing-effect/DEVNOTES.md

 ).toString();
 ```
 - rounds the average to one decimal
-- creates JSON string and returns it
-The github-script action puts the value returned from script into result key in step's output.
+- creates JSON string and returns it, the github-script action puts the value returned from script into result key in step's output.